Mrraouf91/PowerPlantSolution/README.md

 # PowerPlantSolution

-Using Visual Studio /Swagger
+Using Visual Studio / Swagger

-1- Navigate to PowerplantCodingChallengeTest.sln
+1- Navigate to PowerplantCodingChallenge.sln

 2- Run